retest/docs/docs/recheck/introduction/installation.md

 # Installation

 !!! abstract
-	You only should only need to define the dependency if you plan to extend ***recheck*** yourself.
+	You should only need to define the dependency if you plan to extend ***recheck*** yourself.
 You may use an already implemented extension.

 ## Extensions